Ben & Jerry's wins order blocking porn copycat DVDs

 In addition, the complaint said the DVDs' packaging mimics Ben & Jerry's packaging, including such images as puffy white clouds and grazing cows, while also featuring images reflecting the DVDs' content.

-It was not immediately clear whether Caballero has hired a lawyer for its defence.
+It was not immediately clear whether Caballero has hired a lawyer for its defense.
 A woman who answered the phone at its office said the company had no immediate comment.

 Ben & Jerry's is based in South Burlington, Vermont, and said it has sold about 45.6 million gallons of its namesake ice cream in the last three years.
 It is a unit of London-based Unilever Plc.